wice-vox/raspberrypi/README.md

 * __RC\_LOCAL\_COMAND__
  * no default - bash comands to include in rc.local

-# optionally, once connected as user pi (use ssh or use QEMU console on http://localhost ), run:
+# optionally, once connected as user pi (use ssh or use QEMU console on http://localhost ), ypu can execute commands on the rpi:
-# sudo apt update; sudo apt install xserver-xorg raspberrypi-ui-mods fwbuilder fwbuilder-common
+# sudo apt update; sudo apt install xserver-xorg raspberrypi-ui-mods
+# sudo apt upgrade
+# sudo apt install fwbuilder fwbuilder-common